DevTobias/avrateng/README.md

 ## First steps

-Before you should start with your specific processed video files, you should try to run the server.
-After you checkout the repository, you have to install all dependencies in order to work with `yarn install`.

-Now you can build the server with `yarn turbo build` and start it with `yarn turbo start`.

-All ratings are stored in a sqlite database.
-To view it's contents, navigate to the `frontend` folder with `cd frontend` and start the database viewer with `yarn drizzle:studio` and open the printed url.
-There you can also export the data to formats like `csv`.

-## Add your videos

-Create a folder named `videos` in the frontend directory.
+Create a folder named `videos` in the `frontend` directory.
 In this folder, create two new directories named `rating` and `training`.
 Now you can add the video sets in its own folders.
 The folder structure could look like this:

 ```
 videos